People With Exceptionally High Self-Respect Say 11 Phrases Casually In Everyday Life

 As experts from Princeton University argue, finding common ground and communicating your values isn’t just powerful in productive and healthy conversations, but also in combating disrespect in toxic ones.
 When someone says something hurtful, don’t let it fly under the radar, instead “call it in” and name the disrespect you’re experiencing.

-Even if you’re bringing attention to a comment or behavior that’s hurtful to you, it doesn’t need to be maliciously — sparking defensiveness or negative emotions — it can simply contextualize a person’s disrespect, giving them a chance to clarify misunderstandings or apologize.
+Even if you’re bringing attention to a comment or behavior that’s hurtful to you, it doesn’t need to be overly personal.
+That only sparks defensiveness or negative emotions.
+Instead, a call-out can simply contextualize a person’s disrespect, giving them a chance to clarify misunderstandings or apologize.

-Before you pass judgment on others in a state of hurt, communicate what you’re feeling and give other people a chance to relay the sense of value and understanding you’re offering them in a conversation.
+Before they pass judgment on others in a state of hurt, people who have a lot of self-respect communicate what they're feeling and give other people a chance to clarify or even apologize.

 7. ‘This conversation is important, so let’s approach it with care’

-Especially in a conversation with someone you intend to have a long-term relationship with, it’s important to communicate your needs and intentions.
-Whether you’re having a vulnerable conversation about boundaries, resolving a conflict, or talking about your day, remind people what you expect and how you’d prefer they best listen and make space for you.
+It’s important to communicate your needs and intentions, especially in a conversation with someone you intend to have a long-term relationship with.
+Whether you’re having a vulnerable conversation about boundaries or resolving a conflict, people who have self-respect remind people what they expect and how the’d prefer they best listen and make space for everyone involved.

 At the bare minimum, everyone should feel comfortable expressing their emotions in a conversation, being listened to without judgment and celebrated in demanding respect.
 By using a phrase like this to communicate your needs and expectations, you make space for people to show up in a way that’s beneficial for you.